-Deicing Tips For Exterior Surfaces
+Deicing Tips for Exterior Surfaces

 As well as getting prepared with ice melts and deicing products, October and November are the best months for checking, repairing and preparing outdoor surfaces.
 Early attention to this will ensure they can handle the icy onslaughts and not get damaged beyond repair.
 Different surfaces require different approaches.
 Here are six common surfaces and some appropriate deicing tips to treat them.

 Concrete is porous, which means that it can allow moisture to seep inside.
 Excess rainwater, melting ice, frost and snow can all get inside concrete and cause problems.
 The water expands and contracts as the temperature rises and falls, causing cracks and spalling to the concrete surface.
 Use a good quality sealant to fill in any cracks, or have them professionally repaired before the sub-zero temperatures arrive.
 One of the deicing tips is making use of salt-free deicer on icy surfaces to clear them safely and without causing harm to people, pets or vehicles.
-Do not use rock salts as it can harm pets and concrete.
+Do not use rock salt as it can harm pets and concrete.

 Asphalt can also be damaged by cold weather, ice and frost.
 Problems include cracks that allow moisture in, as well as erosion caused by laying snow and ice.
 Check and repair any existing cracks in asphalt surfaces – even smaller ones.
 Deicing tips for asphalt is applying a layer of sealant to concrete and asphalt, to help waterproof and prepare outdoor surfaces for winter.
-You can make use of salt-free deicer to protect surfaces from compacted ice and snow.
+You can make use of a salt-free deicer to protect surfaces from compacted ice and snow.

 Prolonged rainfall or snow can damage both bricks and the mortar in between them.
 This damage can appear in the form of cracks, chips or erosion.
-If water gets inside and then freezes, this can cause bigger problems and even threaten the integrity of a wall or paved driveway.
+If water gets inside and then freezes, this can cause bigger concerns and even threaten the integrity of a wall or paved driveway.
 Get any crumbling, cracked or missing mortar replaced as soon as possible.
 Check out the bricks or paving stones too for signs of cracks or damage.
 Do this now, before icy surfaces make it harder to see what’s happening.

-4. Metal Railings And Gates
+4. Metal Railings and Gates

-5. Garden And Grass
+5. Garden and Grass

 Water from melting ice can generally seep away into grass and soil without causing too many problems.
 However, make sure that any deicing products do not contain rock salt, urea or anything else that could harm the ecosystem.
 This is because the pollutants can damage wildlife, plants, pets and people.

 Salt grains from treated grass can be walked indoors too, which can ruin carpets and rugs.
-Bring any delicate plants under cover if you intend them to survive the winter and.
-Consider adding a thick layer of mulch to your borders.
+Bring any delicate plants under cover if you intend them to survive the winter and consider adding a thick layer of mulch to your borders.
 This will act as insulation against the cold for the delicate bulbs and roots underneath the surface.

-6. School Sports Surfaces And Playgrounds
+6. School Sports Surfaces and Playgrounds

-Before schools break up for the Christmas holidays, plan and schedule in any maintenance work that needs to be done to playgrounds, sports pitches, climbing frames and other exterior surfaces.
+Before schools break up for the Christmas holidays, plan and schedule maintenance work that needs to be done to playgrounds, sports pitches, climbing frames and other exterior surfaces.
 That way, work can begin as soon as the children start their winter break.
 Mend any damage, repaint faded lines and ensure that you have plenty of salt-free deicer in stock.
 These maintenance and deicing tips will help keep everyone safe from slipping on the ice when they come back to school in January 2022.